(For more New Orleans pages please scroll down)

-It was interesting that when we were discussing the availability of underpinning local skills and services for the movie industry someone said regretfully that there was no costume skills.
+In developing the Film and Music Strategy for New Orleans it was interesting that when we were discussing the availability of underpinning local skills and services for the movie industry, someone said regretfully that one of the problems of trying to develop the film industry was that there was no costume skills.

-I pointed out that the ability to costume all those young marching girls suggested that there was a robust “Costume Department” in New Orleans.
-It just wasn’t labeled as such.
+I pointed out that the ability to costume all those young marching girls suggested that there was indeed a robust 'Costume Department' in New Orleans: it just wasn’t labeled as such.

-The other remarkable thing about the marching girls is that in this vibrant city, you don’t have to be slim and gorgeous to be a marching girl.
-In New Orlans, every young lady has an equal chance to be a princess in a lovely costume.
+The other remarkable thing about the marching girls is that in this vibrant city you don’t have to be slim and gorgeous to be a marching girl.

-As the parade gets closer to the city centre, it passes Lee Circle, with the great strategist and General Robert E Lee watching over events.
+As the Mardi Gras parade gets closer to the city centre it passes Lee Circle.
+When I was there General Robert E Lee watching over events.

-It was close to my apartment.
-On Mardi Gras Day I could start at the beginning of the route, drive quickly back to my parking place, see the parade again at Lee Circle and take a short-cut through to the balcony party of the French Quarter.
+On Mardi Gras Day I could start at the beginning of the route, drive quickly back to my parking place, see the parade again at Lee Circle and then take a short-cut on foot through to the balcony party of the French Quarter.

-If you are lucky enough to be invited, they are like a waltz back into another century, with spectacular costumes…
+If you are lucky enough to be invited, they are like a waltz back into another century, with spectacular Mardi Gras costumes…

 …set into an atmosphere of 1800s elegance…